- Market risk can delay an investor’s retirement if the market experiences a downturn at the wrong time.

-Market risk exposure exists with direct investments, investment funds and retirement plans accounts, such as 401(k)s.
+Retirement investors need to be aware of market risk: the possibility that their investments will lose value when the financial markets are down.
+Market risk exposure exists with direct investments, investment funds, variable annuities and retirement accounts, such as 401(k)s.

-Investors assume this risk because, on the flip side, these investments offer the potential for more growth than conservative investments can provide.
+Investors assume this risk because, on the flip side, these investments offer more growth potential than conservative investments.

-Overall, the advice from financial experts amounts to this: fasten your seatbelts.
+Overall, the advice from financial experts amounts to this: fasten your seat belt.

 In other words, be prepared to ride out the ups and downs.
-Don’t get off the train, but take precautions.
-You may wind up a little battered along the way, but you’ll be in better shape than if you didn’t invest.
+Don’t pull out all of your variable investments, but take precautions.
+You may end up taking some short-term monetary hits along the way, but your finances will most likely end up in better shape than if you hadn’t invested at all.

 Strategies for Mitigating Market Risk

-One preliminary step is to evaluate your own risk tolerance.
-Figure out how much risk you are willing to take with your finances in order to get the optimal reward.
-Stressing yourself out to the point that you’re afraid to invest won’t serve you well in the long run.
+One preliminary step is to evaluate your risk tolerance.
+Determine how much risk you’re willing to take with your finances to get the best reward for you.

-You should also have your money distributed between different classes of investments, such as stocks, bonds and money market funds.
+It’s also best practice to have your money distributed between different classes of investments, such as stocks, bonds, real estate and money market funds.
 This is known as asset allocation.